 Computer network security protects the integrity of the information contained by a network and controls who access that information.
 Network security policies balance the need to provide service to users with the need to control access to information.

 There are many entry points to a network.
-These entry points include the hardware and software that comprise the network itself as well as the devices used to access the network, like computers, smartphones, and tablets.
+These entry points include the hardware and software that comprise the network itself and the devices used to access the network, like computers, smartphones, and tablets.
 Because of these entry points, network security requires using several defense methods.
-Defenses may include firewalls devices that monitor network traffic and prevent access to parts of the network based on security rules.
+Defenses may include firewall devices that monitor network traffic and prevent access to parts of the network based on security rules.

 Processes for authenticating users with user IDs and passwords provide another layer of security.
 Security includes isolating network data so that proprietary or personal information is harder to access than less critical information.
 Other network security measures include ensuring hardware and software updates and patches are performed regularly, educating network users about their role in security processes, and staying aware of external threats executed by hackers and other malicious actors.
 Network threats constantly evolve, which makes network security a never-ending process.